ee-leaf

 Whatever your reasons for wanting to start a school garden, the benefits are many.
 (Special thanks to The Classroom Gardener for sharing their expertise on school garden benefits.)
 So how can you help a garden come to your school?

 Getting your garden from idea to harvest is a journey with many steps.
-Luckily many others have travelled this road before.
+Luckily many others have travelled the road of starting a school garden before.
 The following list includes five key steps recommended by teachers and parents with experience operating successful gardens.
 If you’ve already completed your design and are looking for materials to order, visit our school garden site for more information about Raised Garden Beds, Planters, Rain Barrels, Composters, watering items and gardening supplies.

 While it might only take a single motivated educator to start a school garden, forming a committee early in the process will give your garden longevity and help prevent burnout for any one member.